Chief Buffalo Child Long Lance: Autobiography and fame

-Imposture revealed
+Indigeneity

+The Lumbee Tribe of North Carolina and other scholars generally consider Long to have been of Lumbee descent, and not Blackfoot as he had claimed.
 In 1929, Long entered the film world, starring as the lead protagonist of the 1930 silent film The Silent Enemy, a drama focusing on a famine and power struggle in a post-classical Ojibwe tribe.
 The film employed over 200 indigenous persons, including actors Chief Yellow Robe, Cheeka, Chief Awakanush, and Molly Spotted Elk, and strived to be an accurate representation of Native American history.
 Chief Yellow Robe, the central actor who portrayed the Chief and who likely served as a cultural advisor of the film, became suspicious of Long and alerted the studio legal advisor.
 Long could not explain his heritage to their satisfaction, and rumors began to circulate.
 An investigation revealed that his father had not been a Blackfoot chief, but a school janitor in Winston-Salem, North Carolina.
-Some neighbors from his home town testified that they thought his background may have included African ancestry, which meant by southern racial standards, he was black.
+Some neighbors from his home town testified that they thought his background may have included African ancestry, which meant by Southern racial standards, he was black.
+However, the Lumbee are triracial.
 Although the studio did not publicize its investigation, the accusations led many of his socialite acquaintances to abandon Long.
-Author Irvin S. Cobb, a native of Kentucky active in New York, is reported to have lamented, "We're so ashamed!
+Author Irvin S. Cobb, a native of Kentucky active in New York, is said to have lamented, "We're so ashamed!
 We entertained a nigger!"

 In his Being and Becoming Indian: Biographical Studies of North American Frontiers, late 20th century historian James A. Clifton called Long "a sham" who "assumed the identity of an Indian", "an adopted ethnic identity pure and simple."
 In her book Real Indians: Identity and the Survival of Native Americans (2003), Eva Marie Garroutte uses the controversy over Long's identity to introduce questions surrounding contested Indian identity and authenticity in United States culture.